chemerisuk/cordova-plugin-firebase-crash/README.md

     $ pod repo update

 Use variable `FIREBASE_CRASHLYTICS_VERSION` to override dependency version on Android.

+## Disable data collection
+In some cases, you may wish to temporarily or permanently disable collection of crash data.
+You can set the value of variable `FIREBASE_CRASHLYTICS_COLLECTION_ENABLED` to `false` to prevent collecting any user data:

+    $ cordova plugin add cordova-plugin-firebase-crash --variable FIREBASE_CRASHLYTICS_COLLECTION_ENABLED=false

+Later you can re-enable crashlytics (for instance after getting end-user consent) using method [setEnabled](#setenabledenabled).

 ## Methods
 Every method returns a promise that fulfills when a call was successful.